trigram-mrp/fractureiser/docs/timeline.md

 The timeline is from bottom-to-top.
 Topmost events are the most recent.

 ---
+*2023-06-08 01:12 UTC*

+Things have mostly settled down again, virus scanners have begun detecting the stage 1+ jars as malicious, and a meeting for next steps is planned for the next morning in the US.

+The meeting will be semi-private, but recordings/minutes will be shared afterwards.

+CurseForge is scanning all mods, but that process is still ongoing.

+---
 *2023-06-07 18:51 UTC*

 The second C&C server 107[.]189.3.101 has been suspended by its hosting provider